-As further disclosed in Note 15, the Group granted an equity settled share-based payment plan where management personnel, other employees and directors entitled to receive Company's shares based on the fair value at the date when the grant is made using an appropriate valuation model.
+As further disclosed in Note 16, the Group granted an equity settled share-based payment plan where management personnel, other employees and directors entitled to receive Company's shares based on the fair value at the date when the grant is made using an appropriate valuation model.
 Determination of estimated fair value of the Company before it consummates its initial public offering requires complex and subjective judgments.
 The Company's enterprise value for purposes of recording share-based compensation is estimated using a discounted cash flow ("DCF") methodology.
 For the DCF methodology, the net present value has been estimated using an appropriate discount rate.
-In the market approach, it is estimated by using the volume and revenue multipliers of the publicly traded companies in the same quality and industry as the Group.